marshallswain/feathers-graph-populate/README.md

-# @ionomy/deep-populate
+# feathers-graph-populate

-> Project @ionomy/deep-populate
+> Project feathers-graph-populate

 ## About

-This project uses [FeathersJS](http://feathersjs.com).
+This project is built for [FeathersJS](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Getting Started